Seaside Fun and Lots of Nudes: Bathing in Art

 In both paintings, there is a sense of togetherness and fun being had in the process of bathing in nature.

 Georges Seurat originally painted his picture, Bathers at Asnieres (1884), in oils, and later used his pointillist style to great effect in parts of the painting.
 The pastel shades shimmer on the canvas and the paleness of the bodies reflect the sun as the working boys romp in the river.
-Seurat shows us how the working boys in the industrial city of Asnieres used bathing as a way of taking their leisure from the long hours of work, and the sight of the factory smoke reminds us that leisure time was very short.
+Seurat shows us how the working class in the industrial city of Asnieres used bathing as a way of taking their leisure from the long hours of work, and the sight of the factory smoke reminds us that leisure time was very short.

-In the US, Thomas Eakins photographed live models to show young men frolicking in the watering hole to use for his realist work, The Swimming Hole, in 1885.
+In the US, Thomas Eakins photographed live models to show young men frolicking in the watering hole to use for his Realist work, The Swimming Hole, in 1885.
 The heat from this bathing painting is palpable; the young men are perfect examples of health and the main figure is clearly posing, with his hip kicked out in a very provocative manner.
-Eakins creates a tableau effect and even put himself in the bottom right hand corner!
-As with Cezanne and Renoir, Eakins adopts a triangular composition, which draws the eye up towards the idyllic landscape in the background.
+Eakins creates a tableau effect and even put himself in the bottom right-hand corner!
+As with Cézanne and Renoir, Eakins adopts a triangular composition, which draws the eye up towards the idyllic landscape in the background.

-Twenty years later, fellow American John Sloan delivered South Beach Bathers.
-Here, the fashionable wool bathing suits in all colours (as long as it was black) are on display.
+20 years later, fellow American John Sloan delivered South Beach Bathers.
+Here, the fashionable wool bathing suits in all colors (as long as it was black) are on display.
 Holidays by now were linked with society and fashion, and Sloan captures the sense of fun that a day at the beach gave.
 Strangely, the picnic has none of the usual accompaniments; blankets, baskets, plates, etc., but the sense of fun is obvious.
 The pyramid composition is again obvious, with the standing woman forming the peak.
 All eyes are drawn to her as she adjusts her bathing cap.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!